JerryZyc/Warframe-Neural-Network/README.md

-# Data Sciecne Final Project
+# DNN Nerual Network for 'Warframe' Price Prediction

+by Yancheng Zhu(yz3365) & Shili Wu(sw3302)

 # Problem Description
-I am now playing a game called 'warframe', and there is a trading webside for this game named 'warframe markect'(https://warframe.market/).
+We are now playing a game called 'warframe', and there is a trading webside for this game named 'warframe markect'(https://warframe.market/).

-Suppose I want to buy a equipment called 'Volt Prime' from another players, as well as looking through the trading information on the website, using a scrapy seems to be a good choice to do so.
+Suppose that I'm a businessman who want to know how products' price would change in the future, it would be very helpful for making trading strategy if I have a good model to predict the price.

+Artificial neural network is data-driven and self-adaptive in nature to solve the problem existing in the classical time series prediction.
+The desired model is adaptively formed based on the features presented from the data.
+The most widely used one in the forecasting problems are the multi-layer perceptrons(MLPs), which the network is consist of at least three layers- input, one or more hidden and output layer.

+Based on the trading data collected from the website, we would like to build a DNN model to predict products' price in 3 month.

 Here is the python code.